Tomaree Head Fortifications: Heritage listing

 Tomaree Head has been an identifiable element in the landscape and as such has been used as a beacon by Aboriginal people as well as early European explorers, seafarers and settlers.
 It has been associated with the exploration and development of NSW from the European discovery of NSW by Captain James Cook.
 Fishing, timber and agricultural pursuits have been part of the development around Tomaree as well as recreational pursuits from the early 19th century.

-Tomaree Head was identified as a Reserve from 1861 and has retained this status since despite some ad hoc use by itinerant farmers, the development of the fortifications during World War 2 and more recently, the hospital.
+Tomaree Head was identified as a Reserve from 1861 and has retained this status since despite some ad hoc use by itinerant farmers, the development of the fortifications during World War II and more recently, the hospital.
 It is one of the remaining non-urban reserves in NSW.

-The Tomaree fortifications are of historical importance as a component of the World War 2 coastal defence network installed along the coast of NSW to protect strategic places.
+The Tomaree fortifications are of historical importance as a component of the World War II coastal defence network installed along the coast of NSW to protect strategic places.
 The location on the head protected Port Stephens and the network of adjacent rivers and watercourses and the hinterland.
 It also was an important part of the protection of the industrial installations at Newcastle.

 The complex of fortifications that were located at Tomaree Head is of interest and it remains as one of a few non-urban forts.
 It is also one of the few fortifications that retain some elements such as rifle pits.

 The radar was the first air warning radar made in Australia.
-Designed by the Council of Scientific and Industrial Research, the aerial and turning gear were made by the Eveleigh Railway Workshops of New South Wales Railways and the electronics were assembled by the HMV Gramophone Company, all located in Sydney.
-It was the first to be manned by mechanics wholly trained by the RAAF, first to have a building designed and built for radar and the longest serving RAAF radar in World War 2.
+Designed by the Council of Scientific and Industrial Research, the aerial and turning gear were made by the Eveleigh Railway Workshops of New South Wales Railways and the electronics were assembled by the Gramophone Company, all located in Sydney.
+It was the first to be manned by mechanics wholly trained by the RAAF, first to have a building designed and built for radar and the longest serving RAAF radar in World War II.
 The site was also associated with some of the largest troop movements on the Australian mainland with beach training by allied troops.
-Tomaree Head is representative of the ongoing concern of Australian governments since the 19th century with the defence of Australia's coastline and fear of invasion that existed during World War 2.
+Tomaree Head is representative of the ongoing concern of Australian governments since the 19th century with the defence of Australia's coastline and fear of invasion that existed during World War II.